bayoen/bayoen.github.io/star/en/guide.md

 # Guide

 Let us give you instructions for **bayoen-star**.
-If you hurry, check 'Summary,' or look at 'More Details!'
+If you are in hurry, check 'Summary,' or look at 'More Details!'

 <div class="toc">
     <h2>Contents</h2>